Find Counsel from a St. Louis Wrongful Death Attorney

 - “Lost companionship” and damages for other similar intangible factors.

 The loss of a loved one is tragic enough.
 You don't need to also suffer financially; hold those responsible accountable for their actions.
 There is a 3 year window during which you can file a claim, so your time is not unlimited.
 Contact us today to see if you have a viable claim.

 Our Attorneys Help Grieving Families in Their Time of Need

-Here at the Law Offices of Alvin Wolff Jr. & Associates, we know just how trying this time can be for your and your family.
+Here at the Law Offices of Wolff & Wolff Trial Lawyers, we know just how trying this time can be for your and your family.
 We have a demonstrated record of success, and have handled cases similar to yours before.
 We serve the entire St. Louis region and beyond.
 Contact us at 314-241-2500 to learn more about how we can help you, or to schedule a free consultation with our wrongful death attorneys.